 Date night pizza: This local chain’s pizzas have won awards throughout the Cities, and its diverse and flexible menu makes it a great place for you and your date to order exactly what you want.
 It’s also a great spot for pastas and desserts.
 (Pictured right)

 Wood-Burned pizza: Originating in Saint Paul, Punch Pizza has grown to include 10 locations.
-With one on Grand and one on Cleveland, you have double the options on where to indulge in delicious Neapolitan pizza fresh from a 900-degree wood-burning.
+With one on Grand and one on Cleveland, you have double the options on where to indulge in delicious Neapolitan pizza fresh from a 900-degree wood-burning oven.

 Hang by the bar pizza: Skinner's is your classic neighborhood bar and grill with great people and better pizza.
 Don't be afraid to step out of your comfort zone to try something different, like their famous Reuben pizza.